A Beginners’ Guide to Twitter Jargon

 If you’d prefer to send a user a message that can’t be seen in public, Twitter provides a direct messaging system.

-Often referred to as DM’s, amongst the Twitter community, Direct Messages are a private form of communication, that is reminiscent of traditional Instant Messaging.
+Often referred to as DM’s, amongst the Twitter community, Direct Messages are a private form of communication.
+It is reminiscent of traditional Instant Messaging.
 This kind of messaging is quickly eating into conventional mobile phone text messaging’s equity in the communications industry.

 DMs are a fantastic way to send any personal or sensitive information, including business phone numbers and email addresses.